callstack/react-native-testing-library/website/docs/JestMatchers.md

 These allows you to assert whether the given element is enabled or disabled from user's perspective.
 It relies on accessibility disabled state as set by `aria-disabled` or `accessibilityState.disabled` props.
 It will considers given element disabled when it or any of its ancestors is disabled.

 :::note
-This matchers are negation of each other, and both are probivided to avoid double negations in your assertions.
+This matchers are negation of each other, and both are provided to avoid double negations in your assertions.
 :::